Contrast-Security-OSS/docs/content/installation/java/configuration/JavaAgentSystemProperties.md

 -->

 ## General Properties
 You can generate a list of these properties directly from the command line using the Contrast Agent jar.
-To do so, execute the following: `java -jar path/to/contrast.jar properties`
+To do so, execute the following: `java -jar path/to/contrast.jar properties`.

 This markdown file could be generated directly from the command line.
-To do so, execute the following: `java -jar contrast.jar properties --generate-markdown --write-to-file=/path/to/file.md`
+To do so, execute the following: `java -jar contrast.jar properties --generate-markdown --write-to-file=/path/to/file.md`.

 You can combine the above command with tools like *grep* to search for commands, for example:
 `java -jar path/to/contrast.jar properties | grep -A5 "proxy"` would yield a list of proxy-related properties.